BRATLab-UCD/Radiomap-Data/README.md

 ## Contact
 Please contact Tianhang Yu for more information regarding the BRAT-Lab Dataset if you have any questions.

-Email: thgyu@ucdavis.edu [You can also use your personal email address if you want]
+Email: [You can use your personal email address if you want.
+It can always be your contribution during future career.]